Bringing Ground Source Heating and Cooling Energy and Knowledge to Western Connecticut and Beyond

 Through the Professional Engineering Office of Peter J. Tavino Jr. PE PC, founded in 1986.

-In year six of geothermal consulting, installation and training.
+Starting year seven of geothermal consulting, installation and training.

 Thanks to all who joined me Nov 4 when I presented a two hour slide show to the Connecticut Society of Professional Engineers.